Thomas Bridson Cribb 1863-1864

 The son of Benjamin Backhouse, the architect who designed Ipswich Grammar School.
 Admitted to the Bar in Sydney, Backhouse became a Crown Prosecutor and then District Court judge.
 On occasions he acted as a Supreme Court judge.
 He served as Deputy Chancellor of Sydney University.

-A sportsman, company director, historian, yachtsman and Member of Parliament.
-He was the Queensland organiser of Australian rules until rugby union became more popular in the 1890s, when he represented Queensland.
-He helped to revive the code in 1928, was a life member of the Queensland Rugby Union (president 1929-39) and donated the Welsby Cup.
-His memoirs are important contributions to the history of boating in Moreton Bay and the Aboriginal inhabitants of the district.
+Thomas Welsby was a sportsman, company director, historian, yachtsman and Member of Parliament.
+He was the Queensland organiser of Australian Rules Football until Rugby Union became more popular in the 1890s when he represented Queensland.
+Welsby helped to revive the code in 1928, was a life member of the Queensland Rugby Union (President 1929-39) and donated the Welsby Cup.
+His memoirs are important contributions to the history of boating in Moreton Bay and the Aboriginal people of the district. #yourplaceinhistory #igs

 Sir James William Blair KCMG 1882